milessabin/spray-json-shapeless/README.md

 ## Getting Started

-__1) Install scala-mode__
+__1) Install scala-mode2__

-Although it's not required, ENSIME is designed to compliment scala-mode. scala-mode can be found in the Scala distribution under ./misc/scala-tool-support/emacs/.
+Although it's not required, ENSIME is designed to compliment an existing scala major mode. scala-mode2 is an excellent scala mode, and can be found at https://github.com/hvesalai/scala-mode2

 __2) Install the ENSIME Server__